Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Experimental Evaluation

 \subsubsection{Pebble Motion with Large Agents}

 MD-PIBT allows an agent to bump into multiple agents.
 For homogeneous agents, multiple bumps occur only when $w > 1$.
-In heterogeneous settings with agents of different sizes, larger agents may simultaneously bump into multiple smaller agents within a single planning step.
-We evaluate this setting on four maps constructed by emulating those in the MAPF benchmark~\cite{Stern2019benchmark}.
-Each map is designed so that the largest agent can traverse the narrowest corridor.
+With PMLA, larger agents may simultaneously bump into multiple smaller agents in a single step.
 In \emptyLargeLA and \mazeLargeLA, agents have sizes $1 \times 1$ and $5 \times 5$, while in \randomLargeLA and \roomLargeLA, agent sizes are $1 \times 1$ and $4 \times 4$.

-\Cref{fig:major-result-oneshotmapf-largeagents} compares MD-PIBT with EPIBT.
+\Cref{fig:major-result-oneshotmapf-largeagents} shows the result.
 MD-PIBT with $C>1$ significantly outperforms EPIBT in terms of success rate.
-Because EPIBT is strictly limited to $C = 1$, large agents are easily trapped by livelocks or deadlocks when surrounded by multiple small agents, leading to deadlock.
-However, a larger value of $C$ allows large agents to push away the surrounding small agents.
-In addition, increasing the window size also increases the success rate.
-Because larger agents occupy more space and thus take longer to clear corridors, smaller agents are heavily punished for myopic planning.
-Interestingly, in these scenarios, increasing $C$ generally does not increase runtime.
+Because EPIBT is limited to $C = 1$, large agents can be trapped by livelocks or deadlocks when surrounded by multiple small agents.
+However, when $C > 1$, large agents can push away the surrounding small agents.
+In addition, increasing $w$ also increases the success rate.

-\Cref{fig:major-result-oneshotmapf-largeagents-bump} shows the average number of dependencies in AgDG that each agent has in a successful plan.
+\Cref{fig:major-result-oneshotmapf-largeagents-bump} shows the average number of dependencies in AgDG that each agent has in a successful run.
 Each line represents a scenario with different numbers of small and large agents.
 As the scenarios become more congested, the number of dependencies increases.
 Thus, it is crucial to be able to resolve multi-dependencies in scenarios with different agent sizes, especially in dense scenarios.